anthony0982/UIGradientLabel/README.md

 ## Installation

-Simply add the file UIGradientLabel.swift in your project
+Simply add the file UIGradientLabel.swift in your project and you are ready to go.

-*Pod UIGradientLabel is coming soon.*
+*Install via CocoaPods is coming soon.*

 ## Usage